Tuesday, April 22, 2014

 Ingredients (about 4 pieces)

 • Portabella mushrooms - 5 ounce package.
-Okay to use any type of mushrooms including easy-to-get white button.
+Okay to use any type of mushrooms including the easy-to-get white button.

 • 1 cup cooked Sushi Rice - my recipe is a click away, here.